 We’ve been on a bit of a suncatcher kick lately.
 I love to see them hanging in the window.
 Even on the cloudiest days, they can bring in a bit of cheery sunlight.

 Our turkey suncatcher was such an easy Thanksgiving craft to make and so much fun.
 It brightens up the window and make me smile every day.

-Disclaimer: This post contains Amazon Affiliate links.
+Disclaimer: This post contains Amazon Affiliate and other affiliate links.
 Please see my Disclosure Page for more details.

 How to make your Turkey Suncatcher

 You want to begin by making the frame for your turkey tail.
 I drew a loopy pattern for my tail; it looked a bit like a bush.
 Make it the size of a whole sheet of construction paper.

 Use your leftover paper to make a simple neck and head piece.